freeCodeCamp/guide/src/pages/articles/miscellaneous/learn-how-to-plan-your-future-project/index.md

 ## 1) Create our Trello board

-[Trello](https://trello.com/) is a fun, free way to break your planning and development process into small tasks that can be tracked.
+<a href='https://trello.com/' target='_blank' rel='nofollow'>Trello</a> is a fun, free way to break your planning and development process into small tasks that can be tracked.

 ![Image of Trello board](https://lh3.googleusercontent.com/EI4AQ4NINm3B2DHR_YIS29JyKVa5dTPiT3RtITylmndFlpshTHepsKuO8_1KQNfdPDSBjslDReHCuPFeH1GNrDtgOwTyq6ZtGf3DFBmq1AsAhPHKt_0pLXQLf0o4ZbDuKVj4-Bo)

-[Here's what our Trello board will eventually look like](https://trello.com/b/O9MZcYyY/todo-app).
+<a href='https://trello.com/b/O9MZcYyY/todo-app' target='_blank' rel='nofollow'>Here's what our Trello board will eventually look like</a>.
 I prefer to split my tasks into 3 columns (depending on the complexity of the project):

 *   To Do - what is left to do
 *   In progress - tasks that people are currently working on